Kimo5ab3/Kimo5ab3/README.md

 - 👋 Hi, I’m Matteo Romani or @Kimo5ab3.
 - 👀 I am interested in the world of web development.
-- 🌱 I’m currently learning JavaScript.
+- 🌱 I’m currently learning JavaScript and PHP.
 - 💞️ I'm looking to collaborate on web projects and more specifically to learn more and more about programming.
 - 📫 How to reach me: design@matteoromani.it - https://www.matteoromani.it - https://www.linkedin.com/in/matteo-romani-b74175212/ - https://codepen.io/KimosabeNobo